sinusoid-studios/rhythm-land/data/actors/README.md

 Otherwise, the game's setup routine should preload all tiles for actors to use.

+Ideally, tile tables wouldn't be tables and tile data would be scattered throughout various sections, but as of the making of Rhythm Land, it is impossible to ensure that those sections end up in the same ROM bank.
+The ROM bank number for each set of tiles can be stored along with the pointer, or a "tile set number" used in a table similar to how meta-sprites are located, but this increases code complexity.

 The naming convention for tile tables is `xActor<name>Tiles`, where `<name>` is the name of the actor in PascalCase.
 For example, [Seagull 1's tile table][seagull-1-tiles] is called `xActorSeagull1Tiles`.